-All programs are being modified to meet Next Generation and Common Core Standards to ensure that we maintain highly qualified teachers and utilize data as the driving force for all sustained professional development activities.
+All programs are being modified to meet Next Generation and include-Common Core Standards and research-based Marzano strategies to ensure that we maintain highly qualified teachers and utilize data as the driving force for all sustained professional development activities.
 Appropriate steps have also been taken to meet the State Professional Development Protocol requirements.